vikputthiscodeongit/ntp-sync/README.md

 ### `.sync()`

-Calls `.generateData()` multiple times and returns an average of these values alongside a corrected Unix timestamp.
+Calls `.generateData()` at most `maxSyncAttempts` times, calculates an average of each value and returns them alongside a corrected Unix timestamp.

-A `convertUnixTimeFormatToMs()` helper function is also exported, which can be used to convert any format Unix timestamp dated after September 9th 2001 to one with millisecond precision.
+A helper function `convertUnixTimeFormatToMs()` is also available and can be used to convert any format Unix timestamp dated after September 9th 2001 to one with millisecond precision.

 <br>